northword/zotero-format-metadata/README.md

    - If you are using FireFox, right click on the link of the XPI file and select "Save As...".
 2. Then, in Zotero, click `Tools` -> `Add-ons` and drag the `.xpi` onto the Add-ons window.
 See [how to install a Zotero addon](https://zotero.yuque.com/staff-gkhviy/zotero/addons#B2kU3).

+Note: The latest version is only supported for Zotero 7.
+If you are using Zotero 6, please download version 0.4.4.

 ## Changelog

 See [CHANGELOG.md](./CHANGELOG.md).